Michael Corinthos: Chad Duell

 Chad Duell made his first appearance in the role of Michael on April 20, 2010.
 In an interview with Crushable.com, Duell revealed that he auditioned around the same time as Garrett in 2009, but Garrett was awarded the role.
 The producers had begun developing a new role for Michael's sister, Kristina Davis (Lexi Ainsworth)'s, love interest, which Duell also auditioned for.
 His performance was so well received that at the expiration of Garrett's contract, Duell was cast as Michael, and the other character was scrapped.
 "They had a certain feel about how they wanted [Michael] and now, I guess they're going in this direction," Duell told Soap Opera Digest.
 In January 2012, a casting call for the character of Erik was released leading to speculation that Duell was about to be replaced as Michael.
 Duell later took to Twitter with a simple response to fans inquiry about him possibly being replaced, "I'm not."

 Duell described his character as being very multi-layered, having a lot of baggage, but also a great heart.
 He says that Michael loves his family, and wants to make his father proud, which in Duell's eyes, is what makes the character so interesting; "He's very complex.
 He's got so many things going on at once...
 He's an awesome kid but he's had it very rough."
 According to Duell, Michael is a tough kid who angers easily, who is torn between being a good guy, but is afraid to feel weak.
 "I like showing more sides to him.
 I want (to show) his heart more than his anger.
 I don’t want him to be one way."
 According to Duell, Michael is "never just one way.
 There's always something behind everything."
 Duell's ability to bring complexity to Michael is what he believes led to the recast.
 Duell described Michael as being "a very strong kid.…He's strong for his father, above all.
 He has thick enough skin to get through a lot of things."

+On November 23, 2024, Duell announced his exit from the role.
+In a statement, via his Instagram account, he explained: "After many incredible years with General Hospital, I've decided to step away from the show.
+This wasn't an easy decision for me, but it feels like the right time in my life.
+I'm beyond grateful to Frank Valentini, the cast, crew, and everyone behind the scenes who have been like family to me throughout this amazing journey."
+Valentini issued a statement on Twitter expressing his appreciation to Duell, while also noting there were no plans for recasting the role "at this time".
+He made his final appearance on January 21, 2025.
+That June, Duell held an Instagram Live on his social media, doubling down on his previous statement concerning his exit from the role.
+He stated: "I just needed a bit of a break. [...]
+For how long, we don't know."